 - (a) Have a substantial adverse effect on a scenic vista?The project site is not located in a designated scenic vista and no impact would occur. - (b) Substantially damage scenic resources, including, but not limited to, trees, rock outcroppings, and historic buildings within a state scenic highway? - The project site is not visible from a designated State Scenic Highway, and it does not contain any scenic resources such as trees, rock outcroppings, or historic buildings.
 No impact would occur. - (c) In non-urbanized areas, substantially degrade the existing visual character or quality of public views of the site and its surroundings? (public views are those that are experienced from publicly accessible vantage point).
-If the project is in an urbanized area, would the project conflict with applicable zoning and other regulations governing scenic quality? - The project site is in a non-urbanized area with predominantly agricultural uses.
-The project would involve clearing and grubbing of approximately 3.76 acres in an area that is currently dry farmed.
-The cleared area would be planted with up to 3 acres of outdoor cannabis cultivation and site access improvements would be installed.
+If the project is in an urbanized area, would the project conflict with applicable zoning and other regulations governing scenic quality?

+The project site is in a a predominantly agricultural area.
+The project would involve clearing and grubbing of a 4-acre area that currently supports barley cultivation followed by the planting of up to 3 acres of outdoor cannabis cultivation and the installation of site access improvements.

-The project site can be seen by motorists along Highway 58.
+The project site can be seen by motorists along the Carissa Highway.
 Traffic counts taken by Caltrans for Highway 58 at Soda Lake Road in 2016 indicate an average daily traffic volume of 600 trips with a peak hour volume of 90.
 This suggests that the project site would be viewed frequently by motorists travelling on the Highway.
 However, the roadway in the vicinity of the project site is relatively straight and traffic speeds are high, around 55 miles per hour (mph) or more.
 Assuming a speed of 55 mph, a vehicle would pass by the project site in about 9 seconds and the potential impacts to views from the highway would be very brief.

 In compliance with LUO Section 22.40.050 D. 6, cannabis plants associated with cultivation would not be easily visible from offsite.
-The cultivation area would be set back approximately 450 feet north from Highway 58.
-In addition, the project site would be enclosed within an 8-foot tall secure, slatted chain link fence to preclude visibility.
+The project site would be enclosed within an 8-foot tall secure, slatted chain link fence to preclude visibility.
 The project would be compatible with adjacent uses and surrounding visual character (agricultural and rural residential uses).
 Therefore, the project would not substantially degrade the existing visual character or quality of public views of the site and its surroundings.
 Impacts would be less than significant.

-- (d) Create a new source of substantial light or glare which would adversely affect day or nighttime views in the area? - Existing sources of light in the project vicinity include exterior lighting on the on-site residence and the nearby residences; however, nighttime lighting in the area is minimal.
+(d) Create a new source of substantial light or glare which would adversely affect day or nighttime views in the area?

+Existing sources of light in the project vicinity include exterior lighting on the on-site residence and the nearby residences; however, nighttime lighting in the area is minimal.
 The project would introduce new sources of light and glare, including exterior security lighting.
-Security lighting would be located on the fence-line, one at each corner of the site and one on the east side of the entrance to the cultivation site.
-Lighting would be provided via five (5), 15-foot-tall, solar-powered portable security units and would be consistent with California Code of Regulations Section 8304(c) and (g), which require that outdoor security lighting be shielded and downward facing to minimize light pollution.
+Motion-activated security lighting would be located on the fence-line, one at each corner of the site and two at the entrance to the cultivation site.
+Lighting would be provided via five (5), 15-foot-tall, solar-powered portable security units and would be consistent with California Code of Regulations Section 8304(c)

+and (g), which require that outdoor security lighting be shielded and downward facing to minimize light pollution.
 Impacts from exterior security lighting would be less than significant.
-In addition, Mitigation Measure BR-16 would place restrictions on nighttime lighting and further minimize the less than significant impact.
+In addition, Mitigation Measure BR-15 would place restrictions on nighttime lighting and further minimize the less than significant impact.

-No significant aesthetic impacts would occur and no mitigation measures are necessary.
+No significant aesthetic impacts are anticipated, and no mitigation measures are necessary.